Best Stores to Find NeeDoh: Target, Kohl's, Barnes & Noble, Amazon & More

 Simple rule

-Use Target for immediate local certainty, Kohl's for breadth, Barnes & Noble for gift-season backup, and Amazon when you want one exact item without guesswork.
+Use Target for immediate local certainty, Kohl's for breadth, Barnes & Noble for gift-season backup, Amazon when you want one exact item without guesswork, and the smaller-store list when you are already nearby or hunting oddball variants.

 Best retailer by shopper type

 If you are a parent trying to grab one toy today, Target wins.
 If you are a collector looking for deeper cuts, Kohl's and Amazon matter more.
-If you are assembling gifts and want something easy to add to a larger book or toy purchase, Barnes & Noble makes sense.
+If you are assembling gifts and want something easy to add to a larger book or toy purchase, Barnes & Noble, Books-A-Million, and Hallmark-style gift stores make sense.
 If you are just browsing for a fun, low-cost squishy, Five Below works.
+If you enjoy local hunting, teacher stores, candy stores, hobby shops, Learning Express, and independent toy stores are the lanes to watch.

 The key is not choosing one forever.
 It is using each store for the job it is best at, which saves a lot of wasted searching.